 The other clinical year occurs at Temple University Hospital.
 At this location, fellows will have exposure to all aspects of hematology, both benign and malignant.
 Temple University is a recognized leader in the field of coagulation research.
 A general oncology experience is also provided.
 Fellows also rotate through the bone marrow transplant service.
 This unit performs both marrow, peripheral blood stem cell, auto- and allogeneic transplants as well as matched unrelated donor and mismatched allogeneic transplants.
 Exposure to new technology such as non-myeloablative allogeneic transplants is also provided.
 There are four full time faculty members dedicated to the transplant program.

 The third year of the fellowship training is dedicated to research.
 This research could take the form of basic science bench research or as intensive training in the conduct of clinical research.
 Senior fellows can become part of a disease-oriented working group and develop a high level of expertise during this year in a particular area.
 Additional years of research training are available on an individual basis.

 There also is a track for those fellows interested in establishing a laboratory-based academic research career.
 Fellows would do one year of clinical rotations and then concentrate on their laboratory research with only one-half day per week of clinic.
 These fellows would only be board eligible in one subspecialty, i.e., hematology or oncology.

 In order for applicants to be considered, they must:

 Application to the Temple University Hospital/Fox Chase Cancer Center Hematology/Oncology Fellowship Program is coordinated through the Electronic Residency Application Service (ERAS) at https://www.aamc.org/services/eras/.
-Our fellowship program will also participate in the National Residence Matching Program (NRMP) Fellowship Match in 2006 for fellowships starting July 1, 2007.
+Our fellowship program will also participate in the National Resident Matching Program (NRMP) Fellowship Match every Fall for fellowships starting the following July.